studioromeo/studioromeo.github.com/src/posts/2013-11-12-anchor-cms-in-laravel-part-1.md

+---
+summary: Part 1 of building AnchorCMS in Laravel.
+I really like AnchorCMS, its super clean and simple and I like the extensibility of Laravel.
+Can we combine the two?
+---

 {% include 'video.html' src:"https://www.youtube.com/embed/edRbZJ7NXTM" %}

 This took me an age to prepare, probably the hardest 3 minutes of my life but here it goes.
 The transcript is below incase anyone wants to read through.